How to Build a Cyc Wall

 Source: Peerspace

 One of the last steps is painting your new cyc.
-Tape off the edges above it on the wall and on the floor at least fifteen feet from your curve, so you’ve got clean lines when you’re done.
+Tape off the edges above it on the wall and the floor at least fifteen feet from your curve, so you’ve got clean lines when you’re done.
 Make sure your floor is immaculate.
 Then, apply white floor primer with paint rollers, starting with the top of the wall and working your way down.

 After the primer dries, you’ll be using flat paint, so there’s no shine.
 Keep in mind that you’ll be re-painting the cyclorama regularly, so you want to find a flat white paint you can easily get your hands on.